WaveFormer: A Lightweight Transformer Model for sEMG-based Gesture Recognition: ACKNOWLEDGMENT

 \section{ACKNOWLEDGMENT}

-This research was partly supported by the EU Horizon Europe project IntelliMan (g.a.
-101070136), the PNRR MUR project ECS00000033ECOSISTER, and the ETH Zürich’s Future Computing Laboratory funded by a donation from Huawei Technologies.
-Furthermore, the research was also partially supported by the EU Horizon Europe project HAL4SDV (g.a.
-101139789).
+This research was supported by the EU Horizon Europe project IntelliMan (grant agreement 101070136), the PNRR MUR project ECS00000033 ECOSISTER, the ETH Zürich’s Future Computing Laboratory funded by a donation from Huawei Technologies, and also the EU Horizon Europe project HAL4SDV (grant agreement 101139789).
+In addition, we gratefully acknowledge the computational resources made available by Cineca and CSCS.
+In particular, this work utilised the GPU-based high-performance computing infrastructures provided by Cineca and CSCS, whose support and operational services were instrumental in enabling the large-scale simulations/data-analysis undertaken for this study.